 Brake fluid lasts for significantly more than two years if you’re just using your bike as a commuter or a weekender.
 The safe recommendation is to change it when you buy the bike, and every two years.
 But in reality, many owners who just commute forget to do it for years, and may only change the fluid when they feel it’s getting too mushy.

-And coolant in many motorcycles is “super long life” type — typically an OAT coolant, or a HOAT with very few inorganic compounds in it.
+And coolant in many motorcycles is “super long life” type — typically an OAT coolant, or a HOAT with relatively few inorganic compounds in it.
 In car engines, such coolants can last for 10 years without nary needing a glance.
 Suzuki manuals tend to say you can change the coolant every 4 years if you use their super long life coolant.

 On the other hand, changing your brake hoses every four years is very conservative to the average motorcycle nut who keeps their bike under a cover in a garage.
 Yes, if you leave your UberEATS delivery CB125e outside all the time, change the brake hoses every four years.
 But otherwise, maybe chill out on that one.